The-AI-Alliance/microsite-template/README.md

 See the Alliance contributing guide [section on DCO](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.
 In practical terms, supporting this requirement means you must use the `-s` flag with your `git commit` commands.

-## About the Code

-TODO

-## About the Documentation
+## About the GitHub Pages Website Published from this Repo

-The documentation is published using [GitHub Pages](https://pages.github.com/), where the pages are written in Markdown and served using [Jekyll](https://github.com/jekyll/jekyll).
+The website is published using [GitHub Pages](https://pages.github.com/), where the pages are written in Markdown and served using [Jekyll](https://github.com/jekyll/jekyll).
 We use the [Just the Docs](https://just-the-docs.github.io/just-the-docs/) Jekyll theme.

 > [!NOTE]
 > As described above, all documentation is licensed under Creative Commons Attribution 4.0 International.
 See [LICENSE.CDLA-2.0](LICENSE.CDLA-2.0)).

-### Contributing New or Improved Web Site Content
+### Contributing New or Improved Website Content

 What gets displayed by GitHub Pages is the Markdown files in the `docs` directory.
 If you need to create a new page, copy an existing page to get the correct "header" information, then edit as needed.
 Note the `nav_order` field in the header; change the value to a number that falls between the two existing pages where your new page should go.
 This number determines the order of the links shown in the left-hand side navigation bar.